 Neonatal respiratory diseases are common in premature newborns born before 32 weeks of pregnancy, because their lungs are not able to make enough surfactant, a foamy substance that keeps the lung fully expanded.

 Neonatal respiratory diseases include:

-To prevent or lower the chance of neonatal respiratory disease caused by premature birth, your doctor may prescribe medicines called corticosteroids to help speed up your baby’s lung development if you show signs of going into labor early.
+To prevent or lower the chance of neonatal respiratory disease caused by premature birth, your doctor may prescribe medicines called corticosteroid to help speed up your baby’s lung development if you show signs of going into labor early.

 After birth, your doctor will check your baby for signs and symptoms of respiratory diseases, such as very slow or irregular breathing, rapid breathing, noisy or gurgled breathing, a weak cry, a rapid heart rate, grunting, flaring of the nostrils with each breath, a bluish tone to your baby’s skin and lips, or a pulling inward of the muscles between the ribs when breathing.

 Your newborn’s doctor may diagnose a respiratory disease based on a physical examination, levels of oxygen and carbon dioxide in the blood measured by a skin sensor, or a chest X-ray.
 An echocardiogram may be performed to check for a possible heart problem that may be causing your baby’s symptoms.